freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - Cloud storage
   - Camera hardware

-  - Sliding scale pay options [HumbleBundleModel]
-    - Recommended cost relative to break-even.
-    - Give user option to allocate overage to different programs/departments
-      - (by necessity, the recommendations will be followed if at all possible, adjustments may be made to ensure long term stability of the FMC-Org.
-      - Its kinda like a voting system, but with money)
-      - Support for:
-        - New features
-        - Specific projects
-        - Scholarship/community grants program
-        - Unspecified
-    - Users requesting at-or-below cost must submit a request, which can be evaluated and supported via the 'communal support' scholarship/money bucket [CommunityGrantSystem]
 - Societal or National Need for the OSE
   - Current model not fit for present and future needs
   - Need alternative models, organizations, infrastructures for science and education